TomMonks/des_sharing_lit_review/content/02_methods/03_quality_audit.md

 | Remote execution                   | Can the simulation model be executed online using free or commercial infrastructure?                               | y                | y               | Section 6. item 7.
 Taylor et al (2017)                                                |
 ```

+## Licencing of models

+We extracted the type of license included with each shared model.
+For example, GPL-3 or MIT.
+When no license was included we recorded this as `None`.
+For one model shared as supplementary material with a journal we were unable to determine what license had been applied.
+We labelled this as `Unknown`.
+When a model was published as journal supplementary material we assigned the same license as applied to the paper if it was not explicitly stated.
+For example, if a paper was published under a CC-BY 4.0 license and there was no explicit license attached to supplementary material we assumed the same license for the model.

 ## Turing Way - links to checklists.

 * [Open Research Checklist](https://the-turing-way.netlify.app/reproducible-research/open/open-checklist.html)